rfuzzo/MWSE/docs/source/types/niParticleSystemController.md

 ### `lifespan`
 <div class="search_terms" style="display: none">lifespan</div>

-The life spane for each particle.
+The life span for each particle, in seconds.

 **Returns**: